bth5032/CLscraper/README.md

 toaddrs = ['EMAIL1@ADDR.COM', 'EMAIL2@ADDR.COM', 'EMAIL3@ADDR.COM', 'EMAIL4@ADDR.COM']
 ```

 with a list of email addresses that should get the updates.
-It's totally fine to just email yourself, but this needs to stay a list.
+You can make this list as long as you want.
+It's also fine to just email yourself, but this needs to stay a list.

 The last two configurables are `SLEEP_TIME` and `CHECK_OLD_LISTINGS`. `SLEEP_TIME` is the number of seconds between searches, and `CHECK_OLD_LISTINGS` attempts to not send reposted listings.